atillaoezdemir/RESTful_System/README.md

 # Sutton Framework and Demo Application

-This repository belongs to the module "Foundations of Distributed Systems" at the Technical University of Applied Sciences Würzburg-Schweinfurt.
-It contains the Sutton Framework and a demo application that uses the framework.
+This repository contains the Sutton Framework from the "Foundations of Distributed Systems" module at the Technical University of Applied Sciences Würzburg-Schweinfurt and a demo application I created using the framework.

 ## Required libraries and their versions